xiaodongyang/xiaodongyang.github.io/code_data/index.md

 ## NVGesture

-[NVGesture](https://research.nvidia.com/publication/online-detection-and-classification-dynamic-hand-gestures-recurrent-3d-convolutional) is a multi-modal (color, depth, stereo-IR) dataset with 25 dyanmic hand gestures.
+[NVGesture](https://research.nvidia.com/publication/online-detection-and-classification-dynamic-hand-gestures-recurrent-3d-convolutional) is a multi-modal (color, depth, stereo-IR) dataset with 25 classes for online detection and clssification of dyanmic hand gestures.

 ## SNV